 For more videos about investing or moving to Portugal, explore our YouTube channel here: YouTube Channel Portugal Residency Advisors®.

-Home insurance in Portugal
+Home Insurance in Portugal

-Portugal Inheritance Property Tax
+Inheritance Property Tax

 In Portugal, there is no specific inheritance tax, known as “Imposto sobre as Sucessões e Doações,” imposed on the transfer of assets to beneficiaries upon an individual’s death.
 Unlike some other countries, Portugal does not levy a tax based on the value of the inherited assets or the estate left behind.
+Instead, Portugal applies stamp duty, known as Imposto do Selo, which is a tax on certain legal acts and documents, including property transfers.

 Local Expertise